aeroimperial-optimization/PONDS/README.md

 # PONDS (Polynomial Optimisation of Non-linear Systems)
-An open-source MATLAB toolbox for finding upper and lower bounds on long-time averaged polynomial magnitudes in deterministic/stochastic hydrodynamic-type systems using Sum-of-Squares technique.
-Below is a quick guide to PONDS, for a more deatiled description and examples refer to the user manual, which you can found inside the `./docs/` folder.
+An open-source MATLAB toolbox for studying non-linear dynamical systems using polynomial optimisation.
+Below is a quick guide to PONDS, for a more deatiled description and examples refer to the user manual, which can be found inside the `./docs/` folder.

 Note: This code is under very active development and will be subject to changes and improvements, so watch this space!
-We expect that in the future PONDS also implements Sum-of-Squares technique to solve other problems than bounding dynamical systems.
+We expect that in the future PONDS will be able to go beyond just bounding infinite-time averages.

 * **Latest release:** 1.0
 * **Release date:** 29 August 2019